+Pace University, originally founded in 1906 as a single room accounting school in downtown Manhattan, enrolls over 13,000 students across 3 campuses in New York City and Westchester County, New York.
 Pace University has demonstrated an active role in energy management since 1973.
 The University has implemented over 350 projects, aimed at conserving electricity, natural gas, steam or water, resulting in several million dollars of total savings.

-GreenPace, a university-wide sustainability committee, was started at Pace University in 2008 with intentions of researching, discussing, prioritizing, communicating and implementing green initiatives on our campuses which has resulted in the completion of many energy efficiency and sustainability projects.
+GreenPace, a university-wide sustainability committee, was started at Pace University in 2008 with intentions of researching, discussing, prioritizing, communicating and implementing green initiatives on Pace campuses which has resulted in the completion of many energy efficiency and sustainability projects.

-|20%Reduction in Energy Intensity||Progress|
+|50%Reduction in Energy Intensity||Progress|

-|24%Cumulative (vs. Baseline)|
+|15%Cumulative (vs. Baseline)|